 Screenshot Beautifier

-Wrap screenshots in gorgeous backgrounds with device frames, shadows & rounded corners.
+Wrap screenshots in gorgeous backgrounds with browser chrome frames, shadows & rounded corners.

 100% local — screenshots never leave your device.